threewordphrase/grunt-readme-generator/readme/options.md

 generate_title: on
 ```

+#### package_title
+> This can be different than the package name, this will be on the title of the readme and used for anchor purposes to go back to the top

+- This overrides `package_name` option for title.
+- Allows you to customize your Readme title
+- For example instead of `grunt-readme-generator` I could say `Readme Generator`

 #### package_name
 > by default we get it from the package.json

 - `Back to top` links from `Table of Contents` uses this to generate anchors that link to the title, thus allowing to jump to the top of the page.
+- While generating the travis image, we use package name
 - `Generate title` also uses this to generate the title
 - This option accepts a string such as `"My Plugin Title"`
 - By default it is empty, allowing the pacakge name to be gotten from package.json.
 To have it get it from package.json you must  add this line under `grunt.initConfig` in your Gruntfile: